How Long Do Tattoos Take To Complete?

 Unsurprisingly, size is by far the biggest factor.
-Even a detailed and colorful tattoo can be finished in a short session if it’s only the size of a quarter.
+Even a detailed and colorful tattoo can be finished in a short session if it’s only the size of a brick.
 Likewise, you can’t expect to get a full sleeve or a large back tattoo done quickly, even if it’s a fairly simple design.
 You better ensure you ate appropriately before your session, because you may be at the shop for a while.

-Larger tattoos can take up to 20 hours in the chair to complete, and it’s not unusual for full sleeve tattoos to take a year to finish due to schedule constraints.
+Larger tattoos can take up to 50 hours in the chair to complete, and it’s not unusual for full sleeve tattoos to take a year to finish due to schedule constraints.
 Small tattoos, however, can take as little as an hour to finish, and still turn out great depending on the artist.

-Where you want your tattoo will also affect how long it takes to complete it.
+Where you want your tattoo will also affect how long it takes to complete.

 Some areas are also more susceptible to pain, like the knee or the ribcage.
 Getting tattooed in a painful location might force you to keep the sessions a bit shorter.

 The fastest tattoos are those that have only a single color.
 The more colors a tattoo uses, the longer it will take to finish.
-And there’s a simple reason for that: each time your tattoo artist switches to a different color, they have to clean out the tattoo machine to make sure that none of the pigments from the previous color mix with the new one they’re applying.
-If they have to do this several times over the course of a session, it can become quite time-consuming.
+There’s a simple reason for this: each time your tattoo artist switches to a different color, they have to clean out the tattoo machine to make sure that none of the pigments from the previous color mix with the new one they’re applying.
+If they have to do this multiple times over the course of a session, it can become time-consuming.

 Tattoo artists can put some very detailed work into a tattoo, but it will take time.

-Drawing a simple, cartoony image can be done quickly, with a few well-placed flourishes speeding things along.
-But that’s not the case with an intricate image.
-And it’s not just because all those small details require the tattoo artist to apply more ink; it’s because they involve small, precise movements that can’t be rushed.
+Drawing a simple, flash design can be done quickly, with a few well-placed flourishes speeding things along.
+Nevertheless, that’s not the case with an intricate image, and it’s not just because all those small details require the tattoo artist to apply more ink; it’s because they involve small, precise movements that can’t be rushed.

 Tattoo sessions can last anywhere from an hour to an entire workday.
-Many tattoo artists will bring their customers in for four- or five-hour sessions, but some will even power through and tattoo you for seven or eight hours at a time.
+Many tattoo artists will bring their customers in for four-to-five-hour sessions, but some will even power through and tattoo you for seven or eight hours at a time.

-If the tattoo you’re planning is your first, your tattoo artist probably won’t book you for full-day sessions.
-Those full-day sessions are real endurance tests, so unless you already have experience with tattoos and know how much you can withstand, your tattoo artist will probably limit you to three- or four-hour sessions.
+If the tattoo you’re planning is your first, your artist probably won’t book you for full-day sessions.
+These full-day sessions are real endurance tests, so unless you already have experience with tattoos and know how much you can withstand, your artist will probably limit you to shorter sessions.

 Artist and Customer Availability

-When estimating how long it will take to complete a tattoo, people often forget to factor in the tattoo artist’s availability.
+When estimating how long it will take to complete a tattoo, people often forget to factor in the tattoo shop availability.

-Tattoo artists usually leave two weeks or so between each session, but only if they’re not too busy.
-If you’re working with a tattoo artist who is in high demand, they might only be able to squeeze you in for two- or three-hour sessions every few weeks.
-If that’s the case, even a six-hour tattoo could end up taking two months to complete.
+Tattoo studios usually leave two weeks or so between each session, but only if they’re not too busy.
+If you’re working with somebody who is in high demand, they might only be able to squeeze you in for two-to-three-hour sessions every few weeks.
+If that’s the case, even a six-hour tattoo could end up taking months to complete.

-Your tattoo artist might also travel frequently to attend conventions, workshops, and other events, which could also lengthen the time between sessions.
+Your artist might also travel frequently to attend conventions, workshops, and other events, which could lengthen the time between sessions.

 Conversely, if they have a lot of room in their schedule, they might be able to book your sessions closer together, so even a ten-hour tattoo that will take two sessions could be finished within two weeks.

-Your tattoo artist will also be able to accommodate restrictions on your schedule.
-If you can only sit for sessions after you finish work, or you have children to care for and can’t be away from the home for more than three or four hours at a time, let your tattoo artist know and they might be able to space out your sessions accordingly.
+Your artist will also be able to accommodate restrictions on your schedule.
+If you can only sit for sessions after you finish work, or you have children to care for and can’t be away from the home for more than three or four hours at a time, let your studio know and they might be able to space your sessions out accordingly.